 In virtualization, IT virtualisation refers to the process of building a virtual version of an item, including virtual hardware platforms, virtual storage devices, computer networks, and other computer system resources.
 The virtual arrangements of IT items are then made available to users within the organization.

-Besides, the data and files they hold in their IT virtualized resources should be safe from unauthorized access by others.
-For example, users of these resources may need to store confidential data and files that are only meant to be accessed by authorized individuals in the organization.
+Besides, the data and files they hold in their IT virtualize resources should be safe from unauthorize access by others.
+For example, users of these resources may need to store confidential data.
+And files that are only meant to be access by authorize individuals in the organization.

-An IT manager needs to understand that IT virtualisation is different from IT partitioning in the sense that partitioning is a process that separates resources, such as computers, from one another.
-Partitioning creates a physical environment where specific physical computers can be used and that are known as “users”.
-With IT virtualisation, all computers are considered as a single unit, and they share the same hardware and the same software and the same resources that are shared between the users.
+An IT manager needs to understand that IT virtualisation is different from IT partitioning.
+In the sense that partitioning is a process that separates resources, such as computers, from one another.
+Partitioning creates a physical environment where specific physical computers can be use and that are know as “users”.
+With IT virtualisation, all computers are consider as a single unit.
+And they share the same hardware and the same software and the same resources that are share between the users.